 Valerian root for test anxiety, tension or restlessness

 Taking valerian extract has a calming effect on nervousness, tension, restless states and test anxiety.
 Stress and nervousness are diminished.
 Substances containing a combination of various medicinal plants are effective in this case, making those affected more relaxed, but not sleepy.
 The physical symptoms of unrest and anxiety such as spasm-like complaints in the gastrointestinal tract or palpitations can also be reduced.
-Preparations such as zeller entspannung with extracts from valerian roots, butterbur roots, passiflora herb and lemon balm leaves are perfect for this.
+Preparations with extracts from valerian roots, butterbur roots, passiflora herb and lemon balm leaves are perfect for this.